vmoravec/yast-rake/README.md

 ## Todo

-  * add comments for Yard
+  * Add comments for Yard
-  * add tests (!!) after the design gets approved
+  * Add tests (!!) after the design gets approved
+  * Add some kind of logging based on rake cli options --verbose and --trace
-  * fix spec file
+  * Fix spec file
-  * add docs on how to organize the config modules and task in a yast repo
+  * Add docs on how to organize the config modules and task in a yast repo
-  * add task for building/installing any yast module
+  * Add task for building/installing any yast module
-  * identify more useful tasks for obs, git etc.
+  * Identify more useful tasks for obs, git etc.
   * `rake console` does not load the yast code from the git working dir yet
-  * loading custom config modules and tasks from specific dir like yast-git-repo/rake/config and yast-git-repo/rake/tasks
+  * Loading custom config modules and tasks from specific dir like yast-git-repo/rake/config and yast-git-repo/rake/tasks